Azzellini / Vieta | Commoning Labour and Democracy at Work | Buch | 978-0-367-44222-4 | sack.de

 Weitere Infos & Material

-Introduction: Recuperating Workplaces and Community Spaces Part 1: Setting The Conceptual Stage: Recuperating Productive Life, Democratizing Work Chapter 1: Class Still Matters: Autogestión, Living Labour, The Moral Economy of Work, and The Labour Commons Chapter 2: A Conceptual Review: Workers’ Self-Management, Workers’ Control, and Autogestión Chapter 3: A Historical Perspective: Key Debates in Autogestión Part 2: Mapping The Experiences of Worker-Recuperated Enterprises in Latin America Chapter 4: ‘Occupy, Resist, Produce’: Argentina’s Worker-Recuperated Enterprises Set the Stage Chapter 5: Between The Social and Solidarity Economy and The State: Worker-Recuperated Enterprises in Brazil and Uruguay Chapter 6: Cooperatives, Co-Management, And Workers’ Councils in the “Communal State”: Worker-Recuperated Enterprises in Venezuela Part 3: Mapping The Experiences of Worker-Recuperated Enterprises in Europe and The Rest of The World Chapter 7: Labour-Conflict Conversions Amid Wider Cooperative Movements: Worker-Recuperated Enterprises in Italy and France Chapter 8: Workers’ Responses to Rising Austerity and Social Challenges: Worker-Recuperated Enterprises in the Rest of Europe Chapter 9: Inklings of a Larger Global Movement: Worker-Recuperated Enterprises in The Rest of The World Part 4: Worker-Recuperated Enterprises as Labour Commons: Contradictions and Possibilities Chapter 10: Recuperating The Commons Chapter 11: Commonalities in The Lived Experiences of Worker-Recuperated Enterprises Chapter 12: The Dual Realities of Worker-Recuperated Enterprises Chapter 13: Worker-Recuperated Enterprises and Workplace Democracy as Labour Commons
+Introduction: Recuperating Workplaces and Community Spaces Part 1.
+Setting the Conceptual Stage: Recuperating Productive Life, Democratizing Work 1.
+Class Still Matters: Autogestión, Living Labour, the Moral Economy of Work, and the Labour Commons 2.
+A Conceptual Review: Workers’ Self-Management, Workers’ Control, and Autogestión 3.
+A Historical Perspective: Key Debates in Autogestión Part 2.
+Mapping the Experiences of Worker-Recuperated Enterprises in Latin America 4.
+‘Occupy, Resist, Produce’: Argentina’s Worker-Recuperated Enterprises Set the Stage 5.
+Between the Social and Solidarity Economy and the State: Worker-Recuperated Enterprises in Brazil and Uruguay 6.
+Cooperatives, Co-Management, and Workers’ Councils: Worker-Recuperated Enterprises in Venezuela Part 3.
+Mapping the Experiences of Worker-Recuperated Enterprises in Europe and the Rest of the World 7.
+Labour-Conflict Conversions Amid Wider Cooperative Movements: Worker-Recuperated Enterprises in Italy and France 8.
+Workers’ Responses to Rising Austerity and Social Challenges: Worker-Recuperated Enterprises in the Rest of Europe 9.
+Inklings of a Larger Global Movement: Worker-Recuperated Enterprises in the Rest of the World Part 4.
+Worker-Recuperated Enterprises as Labour Commons: Contradictions and Possibilities 10.
+Recuperating the Commons 11.
+Commonalities in the Lived Experiences of Worker-Recuperated Enterprises 12.
+The Dual Realities of Worker-Recuperated Enterprises 13.
+Worker-Recuperated Enterprises and Workplace Democracy as Labour Commons

 Dario Azzellini, PhD in Political Science and in Sociology, is Visiting Research Fellow at the ILR School, Cornell University, USA.
 Azzellini’s over 20 books, 11 films, and more than 100 journal articles and book chapters focus on labour, self-management, sustainability and just transition, social transformation, and global political economy, many of which have been translated into various languages.
-He is also the founder of the multilingual website workerscontrol.net. www.azzellini.net
+He is also the founder of the multilingual website workerscontrol.net.
+Follow his work at www.azzellini.net

 Ihre Fragen, Wünsche oder Anmerkungen